What are cultural values? Cultural competence

 consider the safety of cultural property.

-The object of study in the course work are cultural values.
+The object of research in the course work is cultural values.

 1. Cultural values